 Elisa Bergel Melo

-Born in Caracas, Venezuela in 1989, Elisa Bergel Melo is a visual artist deeply rooted in the discipline of photography.
+Born in Caracas, Venezuela in 1989, Elisa Bergel Melo is a visual artist specializing in photography.
 She attended the New England School of Photography in the United States and GrisArt in Spain, eventually earning her degree with a strong emphasis on photography from the Universidad Veritas in Costa Rica.

-She has participated in numerous exhibitions across the Americas, the Caribbean, and the United States.
+She has participated in numerous exhibitions across the Americas, the Caribbean, and Europe.
 Notably, Bergel Melo featured prominently in the inaugural exhibition at the esteemed Kulturstiftung Basel H. Geiger in Basel, Switzerland.

-Further contributing to her artistic growth, she has completed various international residency programs, most notably the SOMA Summer in 2016 in Mexico City.
+Elisa has also completed various international residency programs, including SOMA Summer in Mexico City.

 She exhibited at the 20th edition of Zona Maco Foto in CDMX and with homework at MECA International Art Fair in Santo Domingo in 2024.